Cc: and BCc: Reply Expectations

 Copying with Discretion

 Discretion means “the ability or power to decide responsibly.”
 If you think about it, just about everything to do with business success has to do with discretion.
-Use your discretion in your email activities will lend to you being perceived more favorably.
+Using your discretion in your email activities will make you perceived more favorably.